sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-heroku/index.md

   Canonical root URL of the marketplace.
 Remove trailing slash from the domain.<br />E.g. _`https://<the-name-of-your-app>.herokuapp.com`_

+- `REACT_APP_MARKETPLACE_NAME` Marketplace name in self-hosted
+  marketplaces is set through environment variables.
+If not set, this defaults to 'Biketribe' in src/config/configDefault.js.

 - `NODE_ENV`

   Defines whether the application is run in production or development